Reviewers spend about six seconds on a resume when they make their first pass.

 Operating Systems: Microsoft Windows XP/2000; Mac OS X, Linux

-Typically, this section should go near the top of your resume, beneath your objective statement or career summary.
+Typically, this section should go near the top of your resume, beneath your resume objective statement or career summary.
 Placing the list so prominently increases the chances that reviewers will spot your qualifications at first glance.

 And don’t worry about the fact that this list repeats information you’ve included in your job summaries.
 This section is about making your skills easy to see.
 In the body of the resume, you’re demonstrating that you know how to use them.